eddieantonio/cmput296/lab-8.md

 ### Defining a JavaScript class (the ES6 style)

-In 2015, the [TC39][] standardized a new method of defining classes, using the `class` keyword.
+In 2015, the [TC39][] standardized a new style of defining classes, using the `class` keyword.

 [TC39]: https://ecma-international.org/memento/TC39.htm